-After traveling in Europe and North Africa for two years, he returned to New York in 1953.
+After traveling to Europe and North Africa for two years, he returned to New York in 1953.
 His first one-man show in New York was at the Betty Parsons Gallery in 1951.
 He has had many since then, including a number of one-man shows at the Leo Castelli Gallery in New York, as well as at galleries in Los Angeles, Paris, Milan, Rome and Florence.

-His work was included in Sixteen Americans (1959-60) and The Art of Assemblage (1960) exhibitions held at The Museum of Modern Art, and in Abstract Drawings and Watercolors: USA which was circulated by the Museum under the auspices of its International Council to ten South and Central American countries in 1962-63.
+His work was included in SIXTEEN AMERICANS (1959-60) and THE ART OF ASSEMBLAGE (1960) exhibitions held at The Museum of Modern Art, and in ABSTRACT DRAWINGS AND WATERCOLORS: U.S.A., which was circulated by the Museum under the auspices of its International Council to ten South and Central American countries in 1962-63.

-In April, 1963, a major retrospective of Rauschenberg's work was held at the Jewish Museum in New York City and, in the summer of that year, he received the first prize at the Fifth International Exhibition of Prints held in Ljubljana, Yugoslavia.
+In April, 1963, a major retrospective of Rauschenberg's work was held at the Jewish Museum in New York City and, in the summer of that year he received the first prize at the Fifth International Exhibition of Prints held in Ljubljana, Yugoslavia.
 The following year, he was awarded the first prize for painting at the Venice Biennale.
+This past month, he won a major prize at the 2nd Inter-American Bienial of Printmaking in Santiago, Chile.